Fintry's Conversion

 The ongoing story of her conversion into an expedition yacht.

-We are in the process of converting Fintry into an expedition yacht which will be based in Boston.
-When finished, she will be able to go anywhere in the world, although not at any time of year.
+We are in the final stage of converting Fintry into an expedition yacht based in Boston.
+She is able to go anywhere in the world, although not at any time of year.

-Fintry as built The story begins with her construction at Lewis Shipbuilders in Aberdeen, Sctoland in the early 70's.
+The story begins with her construction by John Lewis & Sons, Ltd. in Aberdeen, Scotland in the early 70's.
 She was commissioned in 1972.
 We don't know a lot about her service in the RMAS, but we have been told (thank you to Kathleen MacDonald) that Jonny Wiseman was her skipper from 1972 until 1986 and then his son Donald until 1997.

 Fintry at Kyle of Lochalsh All of this was at Kyle of Lochalsh, across Kyle Akin from the Isle of Skye, Scotland, carrying passengers and assisting at the British Underwater Test and Evaluation Centre.

-Fintry as Eilidh M. Later, she spent some time in Greenock.
+Fintry as Eilidh M. In the late 90's, she spent some time in Greenock.
 While there, she was presented a Gideon Bible.
-She was converted to meet the MCA (British Coastguard) rules for carrying passengers.
-She got an extended deckhouse forward, a new bulkhead splitting the engine room in two, and other modifications.
+The Navy decided to privatize her work.
+This meant that Serco Denholm, who were operating her for the Navy, had to adopt the MCA (British Coastguard) safety regulations.
+Carrying 110 passengers below decks with only one exit was no longer possible.
+She got an extended deckhouse forward to carry 60 passengers, a new bulkhead splitting the engine room in two, and other modifications.
 Her hatches were plated over and her holds were unused in this service.
-She was renamed "Eilidh M." She looks very smart in this photo, probably taken at Plymouth around 2000.
+She had no berths when we bought her.
+She was sent to Plymouth and renamed "Eilidh M." She looks very smart in this photo, probably taken there around 2000.

-Fintry alongside HMS Sutherland She was then sent to Plymouth.
-She's shown here, doing what she was built to do, go alongside frigates doing six knots.
+Fintry alongside HMS Sutherland She's shown here, doing what she was built to do, go alongside a frigate while both are doing six knots.
 The frigate is HMS Sutherland, F81, in Plymouth.
-Tony Collins bought her in Plymouth in 2001, but his plans changed and he sold her to us in late 2002.
+For the C.S.
+Forester fans among you, note that the fictional HMS Sutherland is Hornblower's command in Ship of the Line.
+Tony Collins bought Fintry in Plymouth in 2001, but his plans changed and he sold her to us in late 2002.

 New Home in Boston We arrived in Boston July 8, 2005 Fintry's new home is Boston Harbor Shipyard and Marina.
 We kept Sweetwater there for her refit before our circumnavigation and it's a great place -- good people, good facilities, and a wonderful view of the Boston skyline.